Longwave: Carrier frequencies

 With the adoption of the Geneva Frequency Plan of 1975, long-wave carrier frequencies are exact multiples of 9 kHz; ranging from 153 to 279 kHz.
-One exception was a French-language station, Europe 1 in Germany, which retained its prior channel spacing until the long-wave service was terminated in 2019.
+But there were two exceptions.
+The first one was a French-language station, Europe 1 in Germany, which retained its prior channel 183 kHz, spacing until the longwave service was terminated in 2019.
+The second exception was again in Germany, but it's a cultural channel, Deutschlandradio Kultur on 177 kHz and remained until the longwave service disappeared in 2014.
 Other exceptions are all Mongolian transmitters, which are 2 kHz above the internationally recognized channels.

 Until the 1970s, some long-wave stations in northern and eastern Europe and the Soviet Union operated on frequencies as high as 433 kHz.

-Some radio broadcasters, for instance Droitwich transmitting station in the UK, derive their carrier frequencies from an atomic clock, allowing their use as frequency standards.
-Droitwich also broadcasts a low bit-rate data channel, using narrow-shift phase-shift keying of the carrier, for Radio Teleswitch Services.
+Some radio broadcasters, for instance the former Droitwich transmitting station in the UK, derive their carrier frequencies from an atomic clock, allowing their use as frequency standards.
+Droitwich also broadcast a low bit-rate data channel, using narrow-shift phase-shift keying of the carrier, for Radio Teleswitch Services.

 Long-distance reception

 Because long-wave signals can travel very long distances, some radio amateurs and shortwave listeners engage in an activity called DXing.
 DXers attempt to listen in to far away transmissions, and they will often send a reception report to the sending station to let them know where they were heard.
 After receiving a report, the sending station may mail the listener a QSL card to acknowledge this reception.

 Reception of long-wave signals at distances in excess of 17000 km have been verified.